 - The menu is a modern take on traditional Hungarian cuisine.

 - Another highlight is the extensive list of Hungarian wines.
 Each dish has a suggested wine to accompany it!

 Situated near the Great Hall Market, this restaurant uses fresh ingredients to perfect its traditional recipes!
 The results are just amazing.
 To start off, why not order the grilled goat cheese with pumpkin puree?
-For your main, we recommend the veal and foie gras with red wine.
+For your main, I recommend the veal and foie gras with red wine.
 Then finish the evening off with a delicious Hungarian curd cheesecake and a local dessert wine!

 - If you want to replicate the delights of Hungarian cuisine once you return home, a cooking class is a must!

 - This class is led by an expert local chef who has plenty of tips and tricks to teach!

 - Traditional drinks, like local wine and brandy, accompany the meal.